 Nominating and Corporate Governance Committee.
-The Nominating and Corporate Governance Committee (the "Nominating Committee"), which consists of directors Julie M. Kane, Jaymie Durnan (since July 2020), and Michael Plansky, held three meetings in 2020.
+The Nominating and Corporate Governance Committee (the "Nominating Committee") consists of directors Joseph W. Marshall (since June 2021), Jaymie A. Durnan, and Michael C. Plansky.
+Julie M. Kane previously served on the committee until June 2021.
+The Nominating Committee held four meetings in 2021.
 The Board of Directors has determined that each of the members of the Nominating Committee is "independent" under applicable laws, rules and regulations, including the Nasdaq listing standards.
-The Nominating Committee is responsible for searching for and recommending to the Board of Directors potential nominees for director positions, making recommendations to the Board of Director's effectiveness, and developing and implementing SIGA's corporate governance procedures and policies.
+The Nominating Committee is responsible for reviewing and recommending to the Board of Directors potential nominees for director positions, making recommendations to the Board of Directors regarding the size and composition of the Board of Directors and its committees, monitoring the Board of Director's effectiveness, and developing and implementing SIGA's corporate governance procedures and policies.
 A copy of the Nominating Committee charter is available on SIGA's website at www.siga.com under the "Corporate Governance" section.

 In selecting candidates for the Board of Directors, the Nominating Committee begins by determining whether the incumbent directors, whose terms expire at the annual meeting of stockholders, desire and are qualified to continue their service on the Board of Directors.
 SIGA is of the view that the continuing service of qualified incumbents promotes stability and continuity of the Board of Directors, giving SIGA the benefit of familiarity and insight into SIGA's affairs that its directors have accumulated during their tenure, while contributing to the Board of Director's ability to work as a collective body.
 Accordingly, it is the policy of the Nominating Committee, absent special circumstances, to nominate qualified incumbent directors who continue to satisfy the Nominating Committee's criteria for membership on the Board of Directors, whom the Nominating Committee believes will continue to make important contributions to the Board of Directors and who consent to stand for re-election and, if re-elected, to continue their service on the Board of Directors.
 If there are positions on the Board of Directors for which the Nominating Committee will not be re-nominating an incumbent director, or if there is a vacancy on the Board of Directors, the Nominating Committee will solicit recommendations for nominees from persons whom the Nominating Committee believes are likely to be familiar with qualified candidates, including members of the Board of Directors and management of SIGA.
-The Nominating Committee may also engage a professional search firm to assist in the identification of qualified candidates, but did not do so in 2020.
+The Nominating Committee may also engage a professional search firm to assist in the identification of qualified candidates, but did not do so in 2021.
 As to each recommended candidate that the Nominating Committee believes merits serious consideration, the Nominating Committee will collect information, including by, without limitation, soliciting views from other directors and SIGA's management and having one or more Nominating Committee members interview each such candidate, regarding each candidate as it deems necessary or appropriate in order to make an informed decision with respect to such candidate.
 The Nominating Committee considers the overall qualifications of prospective nominees for director, including the particular experience, expertise and outlook that they would bring to the Board of Directors.
 While diversity may contribute to this overall evaluation, it is not considered by the Nominating Committee as a separate or independent factor in identifying nominees for director.
 Based on all available information and relevant considerations, the Nominating Committee will select, for each directorship to be filled, a candidate who, in the view of the Nominating Committee, is most suited for membership on the Board of Directors.